circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 - [dockerize](https://github.com/jwilder/dockerize)
 - [jq](https://stedolan.github.io/jq/)

-## Customizing a Convenience Image

-You can customize convenience images by adding image tags.
+## Best Practices

+Since convenience images are based on the **latest** versions of upstream images, it is best practice to use the most specific image possible.
+This makes your builds more deterministic by preventing an upstream image from introducing unintended changes to your image.

-There are three good reasons to do this:
+There are a couple ways
+to make an image more specific:

-- You want to pin an image to a certain version or operating system (OS).
+- You can pin an image to a certain version or operating system (OS).
-- You want to specify a particular instance of an image with a SHA.
+- You can specify a fixed image version with a digest.
-- You want to modify an image by installing additional tools or changing the behavior of the image.

 ### Pinning an Image Version or OS

-Since convenience images are based on the **latest** versions of upstream images, it is best practice to use the most specific image possible.
-This prevents the upstream image from introducing unintended changes to your image.
+To pin the version or OS of an image,

 For example,
 instead of `circleci/golang:latest`,